 Based on the clinical manifestations, CML can occur in following three phases:

-- Chronic Phase: Chronic phase CML is characterized by the presence of less than 10% blast cells in the peripheral blood and bone marrow.
-The patients with chronic phase AML usually have no or mild symptoms and respond well to standard treatment.
+Chronic phase CML is characterized by the presence of less than 10% blast cells in the peripheral blood and bone marrow.
+The patients with chronic phase CML usually have no or mild symptoms and respond well to standard treatment.

 After starting the treatment, RT-PCR is done at regular intervals to assess the response to treatment.
 Further decision whether to continue the same drug or change the treatment is taken depending on the response.